section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 In this example, we will use the `bodyParser.urlencoded` format to interact with the form data.

-Body-parser allows you to go into any of your routes using `req.body` and get a parsed version of HTTP requests made to the server.
+Body-parser goes into any of your routes using `req.body` and gets a parsed version of HTTP requests made to the server.

 With the body-parser, we can access this form data and interact with it.
 Let try to console log `req.body` to get a grip of a parsed HTTP request;